 Shoulder instability can significantly limit activity, whether you’re a professional athlete or regular individual.
 If you’re experiencing one or more of the following issues, you may have shoulder instability, a condition in which the shoulder joint becomes loose:

 - A sensation that the shoulder is loose or slipping out of place

 Numbness on the outside of or radiating down the arm

 Shoulder instability is often caused by one of two types of injuries: Shoulder dislocation or shoulder separation.
 A dislocation is when the upper arm bone (humerus) loses contact with the socket joint, most commonly from a fall or sports injury.
 A separation occurs when the collarbone (clavicle) loses contact with the shoulder blade (scapula), usually from receiving a blow to the top of the shoulder or falling onto an outstretched hand.

 In many cases, non-surgical treatment can be used.
 Depending on your needs, however, minimally invasive shoulder repair surgery may be a better option.
 Dr. Tuvi Mendel, our experienced orthopaedic surgeon, is extensively trained in the most advanced techniques and technology available.
 He can help you determine the most effective procedure to optimally restore comfort and function.

-FDA-approved TENEX Health TX® uses ultrasound imaging to identify the damaged tendon so that Dr. Cobb can target this area and remove only the affected tissue.
+FDA-approved TENEX Health TX® uses ultrasound imaging to identify the damaged tendon so that our surgeons can target this area and remove only the affected tissue.
 The patented TX MicroTip technology also means that patients will require no stitches, just a simple adhesive bandage.

-If you’re bothered by chronic shoulder pain and have found no relief using non-surgical approaches, Dr. Cobb can determine if TENEX Health TX® may be able to help.
+If you’re bothered by chronic shoulder pain and have found no relief using non-surgical approaches, our surgeons can determine if TENEX Health TX® may be able to help.
 Talk to us today.